sbc77/dbBus/README.md

     {
         Console.WriteLine($"Error reading message #{message.InternalId}, retry #{retryNo}");
-        return await Task.FromResult(true); // true if you like to retry message handling
+        return await Task.FromResult(true); // true if you like to retry message handling }
-        // you can configure how many times engine will try to handle message - default 3 times }
 }
 ```